Ilya-Solo/fullstack-javascript-project-11/README.md

 ## Deploying the Application

-The built application can be deployed and accessed through the following link: [RSS Reader Deployment](https://fullstack-javascript-project-11-qcv9.vercel.app/)
+The built application can be accessed through the following link: [RSS Reader Deployment](https://fullstack-javascript-project-11-qcv9.vercel.app/)

 ## Usage